vercel/next.js/examples/cms-kontent/README.md

 ### Step 5.
 Try preview mode

-In your Kontent project, go to **Project Settings > Preview URLs** and set a new preview URL for the `Post` content type to:
+In your Kontent.ai project, go to **Project Settings > Preview URLs** and set a new preview URL for the `Post` content type to:

 ```plain
 http://localhost:3000/api/preview?secret=<KONTENT_PREVIEW_SECRET>&slug={URLslug}